Post

 Target Audience:

-• Internal: For use by organization partners only
+• Internal: For use by organization members only

-• External: Available to all Google account users after they consent to authorization
+• External: Available to all Google account users after authorization consent

 Contact Information: